googleforgames/agones/test/sdk/unity/README.md

 This project implements basic tests for the Unity SDK using the [Unity Test Framework](https://docs.unity3d.com/Packages/com.unity.test-framework@1.1/manual/index.html).
 These tests are PlayMode tests.

 To run these tests, open the Test Framework window in the Unity editor using Window > General > Test Framwork.
-More information [in the unity guide](https://docs.unity3d.com/Packages/com.unity.test-framework@1.1/manual/workflow-run-test.html).
+More information [in the Unity guide](https://docs.unity3d.com/Packages/com.unity.test-framework@1.1/manual/workflow-run-test.html).

 # Connecting to the Agones SDK Server